 Another note of distinction associated with the Beau Soleil is the packing as well as the packaging.
 Each and every box (that’s right…the Beau Soleil are packed out in wooden boxes) is hand packed.
 One at a time, the oysters are placed (cup down of course, to preserve the liquor) into 100 count boxes.

 Lastly…Don’t be fooled by the size of the shell.
-Although the shells are on the diminutive side, I think that you’ll find the meats of the Beau Soleil to be in line with those you might find in an oyster with a substantially larger shell.
+Although the shells are on the diminutive side, you will find that the meats of the Beau Soleil to be right in line with those you might find in an substantially larger oyster.